kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

 Let's assume a real time example, where we have <strong>multiple sections to show advertise for a Blog</strong>.
 Most of the time, such ads may be coming up dynamically, where we do not have flexibility to modify the code.

 Beside image , "Advertisement Placeholder" is a real screenshot of <a href="http://teckstack.com">this blog</a>.
-The heading "Sponsors", we can add using pseudo element as .
+The heading "Sponsors", we can add using pseudo element.
 <h2>:Before</h2>
 <iframe src="//jsfiddle.net/ft6syjvL/embedded/result,css" width="100%" height="300" frameborder="0"></iframe>
+sdfsfd